Peter Pan poster

 The First Threshold at 17 minutes marks the transition into Act II, occurring at 22% of the runtime.
 This reveals the protagonist's commitment to The children take flight and soar out the nursery window toward Neverland.
 Wendy actively chooses to leave ("I'm so glad I came!"), crossing from the mundane world of London into the magical realm.
 The journey over London and toward the second star to the right marks their commitment., moving from reaction to action.

 At 38 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat At Skull Rock, Hook captures Tiger Lily and nearly kills Peter Pan.
+Of particular interest, this crucial beat At Skull Rock, Hook captures Tiger Lily and nearly kills Peter Pan.
 The stakes raise dramatically as Peter faces mortality for the first time.
 Though Peter wins this battle, Hook vows revenge ("I'll get you for this, Pan, if it's the last thing I do!").
 The fun and games turn dangerous; consequences become real., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 55 minutes (71% through) represents the emotional nadir.
 Here, Hook captures Wendy, John, Michael, and the Lost Boys.
 They are tied up on Hook's ship, walking the plank toward death.
 Peter Pan is trapped in his hideout with a bomb, apparently killed in the explosion.
 The whiff of death is literal - both Peter and the children face execution.
 All hope seems lost., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.